Project Management: 5 Principles for Project Success

 Principle 1: Define What You’re Doing

 Anyone who invests time or money in the project should understand the project and its scope to prevent roadblocks or disagreements down the road.
 I briefly define my projects in two or three sentences.
 For example, "My car doesn’t fit in my garage because my bicycles and tools are taking up too much space.
 I’m building a shed in my backyard so that I can both store my toys and park my car."
 I like to use "so that" in my project definitions as part of the justification.
-For more formal projects, I create a one-page Project Summary that includes other key information.
+For more formal projects, I create a one-page Project Charter that includes other key information.
+This is something very common in project management.
+In fact, it's so important, we have self-paced course, walking you through it.

 Principle 2: Know Your Stakeholders